fabiommendes/craftinginterpreters/book/functions.md

 Once we've got the callee and the arguments ready, all that remains is to perform the call.
 We do that by casting the callee to a <span name="callable">LoxCallable</span> and then invoking a `call()` method on it.
-The Java representation of any Lox object that can be called like a function will implement this interface.
+The Python representation of any Lox object that can be called like a function will implement this interface.
 That includes user-defined functions, naturally, but also class objects since classes are "called" to construct new instances.
 We'll also use it for one more purpose shortly.